hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-new-key-update.md

 an extended key update using the message defined in {{ext-key-update}}.

 It takes no input values and returns success or failure.

+# Post-Quantum Considerations

+Hybrid key exchange refers to using multiple key exchange algorithms simultaneously and combining the result with the goal of providing security even if all but one of the component algorithms is broken.
+It is motivated by transition to post-quantum cryptography.
+HPKE can be extended to support hybrid post-quantum Key Encapsulation Mechanisms (KEMs), as defined in {{I-D.westerbaan-cfrg-hpke-xyber768d00}}

 #  Security Considerations